flow/flow-for-vscode/README.md

   <img src="https://github.com/flowtype/flow-for-vscode/raw/master/readme/flow-disable-tsc.gif"/>
 </p>

+* If you install Flow via `flow-bin` (recommended), then you'll need to enable the `flow.useNPMPackagedFlow` (default: false) setting.
+Enabling this globally is a security risk, so we recommend only enabling it via workspace or folder-specific settings.
+* If you install Flow globally (for example, `npm install -g flow-bin`), make sure `flow` is available on your `PATH`.
+If neither are true, then a version bundled with this extension will be used, but this is discouraged as it may change over time.

 ## Configuration
 You can specify a configuration by amending the VS Code `settings.json` file.
 Access this through Preferences → Settings.
 You must reload VS Code after installing this extension for these settings to take affect.

-* `flow.useNPMPackagedFlow` (default: false) allows using flow from your node_modules for VSCode. **Warning**: Setting to true is a security risk.
-When you open a project we will immediately run code contained within it.
-This will need to be turned on in order to use `flow-bin`.
-We recommend using the "workspace" or "folder" settings rather than the user settings so that this does not apply globally.
-  > **Note:** Plugin will look for node_modules in `flowconfigDir` and root of `workspaceFolder`

 * `flow.pathToFlow` (default: 'flow') Absolute path to flow binary.
   ```javascript